 - More accounting terms like the difference between EBITDA and FCF and what breakeven means

 I’m going to start this off with a simple, one-company example, then I’m going to illustrate this with extracts from a model I have made for you which has 9 companies with all sorts of different terms in their contract (You can download it the normal way in the download box on the page).
 Hopefully, if you can get the basics you can then understand when it gets a little more tricky.
 To be clear, the model I made is relatively complex actually, but I have stopped short of building a full-on model.
 If you want a full-on SaaS model, get the normal SaaS model or the crazy enterprise SaaS version.

-Download the model for this SaaS blog
+Download the SaaS revenue model and PDF of this blog

 Just give me the big picture, dude

 I get it… before you get into the weeds, you want to know what is happening.
 This is how I think too.
 So let’s do it.